About

 Growing up in Minnesota, I developed a deep love for dance that shaped my athletic foundation.
 The discipline, body control, and explosive movement I learned through years of dance training gave me a unique advantage when I transitioned to vertical jump training.

 My first major milestone came during the summer when I successfully completed my first dunk at a 9’6″ rim height.
 That moment confirmed that the impossible was becoming possible.
-Since then, I’ve continued pushing the boundaries, progressing to rim grabs at 9’7″ to 9’11.5″ and achieving near-touches on the full 10-foot rim.
+Since then, I’ve continued pushing the boundaries, progressing through rim grabs at increasing heights until finally grabbing the full 10-foot rim.

-In the summer of 2024, I competed at The Dunk Camp where I won the low rim dunk contest, showcasing various dunks including lob passes and creative slams.
+In the summer of 2024, I first visited The Dunk Camp to watch, learn, and experience the atmosphere.
+Being around so many talented dunkers was incredibly motivating, and I continued showcasing various dunks including lob passes and creative slams on lower rims.
 I’ve also been involved with the Minnesota Dunk Squad, attending dunk sessions and training alongside other passionate dunkers.
-I returned to The Dunk Camp in the summer of 2025 to continue building my skills.
+In 2025, I officially attended The Dunk Camp for the first time as a competitor, entering the women’s contest.
+The experience of competing on that stage was incredible and motivated me to keep pushing forward.

 My Mission